 Hallormsstaðaskógur national forest in East-Iceland is Iceland's leading woodland, covering an area of approx. 740 hectares.
 It is Iceland's first national forest and has been preserved since 1905.

-It is a natural birch forest, but a nursing station was established in 1903 and experiments were made with the planting of foreign tree species.
+It is a natural birch forest, but a nursing station was established in 1903, and experiments were made with the planting of foreign tree species.

 The oldest larch grove in Hallormsstaðaskógur forest, Guttormslundur grove, dates back to 1938 and is named after Guttormur Pálsson, ranger.
-This is my travel-blog in a series I wrote about my travels in East-Iceland.
+This is my travel-blog in a series I wrote about my travels in East Iceland.

-Iceland is among the least forested countries in Europe, with forest land covering around only 2% of the country.
-The Vikings cut down much of the forest when they settled Iceland, both for building houses and for firing, but also for creating grazing areas for their cattle.
+Iceland is among the least forested countries in Europe, with forest land covering only 2% of the country.
+The Vikings cut down much of the forest when they settled in Iceland, both for building houses and for fire making, but also for creating grazing areas for their cattle.

 In Hallormsstaðaskógur forest you can find great hiking trails, one of which leads you to the beautiful waterfall Ljósárfoss - also called Selfoss in Ljósá river.
-I got a map of the main hiking trails at the information centre.
+I got a map of the main hiking trails at the information center.

 I was on my way to hike up to Hengifoss waterfall on the other side of Lagarfljót lake but decided on visiting Ljósárfoss first as it was a short and easy hike.

 The hike to Ljósárfoss waterfall is about an hour back and forth (850 meters from the road).
 It is an easy hike through parts of the beautiful Hallormsstaðaskógur forest.